 - Antiepileptic (Anti-seizure) drugs like Lacosamide, Clonazepam, Phenytoin, etc.

 - Antihistamines/ Decongestants like Diphenhydramine, Chlorpheniramine, Cetirizine, etc.

 - Asthma medications such as Albuterol, budesonide, and salmeterol

-Some of the prescription drugs could make people dizzy, drowsy, and confused.
+Using some prescription drugs while driving can turn out to be fatal as they could make people dizzy, drowsy, and confused.
 They could feel blurred vision, shakiness, and be unable to concentrate or react on time under prescription drugs.
 While behind the wheel the person should be able to focus on various factors to maneuver the vehicle skillfully.
 It is better to consult the doctor if you could drive while under the drugs prescribed for you.
 If not, be ready to face the consequences of a possible DUI charge.